Peter Lazarus

-Lazarus Laku (born 29 May 2008) is a South Sudanese footballer who plays as a forward for the IFK Göteborg Academy and the South Sudan national team.
+Lazarus Peter George Laku (born 29 May 2008), commonly known as Peter Lazarus, is a South Sudanese footballer who plays as a forward for Allsvenskan club IFK Göteborg and the South Sudan national team.

 Club career

-As a youth, Laku played for Future Stars FA.
-In June 2025, after more than a year of unsuccessful attempts to secure a visa, Laku joined IFK Göteborg of Sweden's Allsvenskan.
+As a youth, Lazarus played for Future Stars Academy.
+In June 2025, after more than a year of unsuccessful attempts to secure a visa, Lazarus joined Swedish side IFK Göteborg in the Allsvenskan.
 Initially joining on a pre-contract, he would be eligible for a professional contract at age eighteen.
-Other clubs abroad who were reportedly interested in the player at the time included Portugal's Sporting CP.
+Other clubs abroad who were reportedly interested in the player at the time included Sporting CP.
+On 25 July 2026, Lazarus signed a five-year contract with IFK Göteborg.

 International career

-As a youth, Laku represented South Sudan in the 2023 CECAFA U-15 Championship.
+As a youth, Lazarus represented South Sudan in the 2023 CECAFA U-15 Championship.
 He went on to be the tournament's top goal scorer as South Sudan finished fourth.
 The following year, he was part of the South Sudan under-17 team that competed in 2025 U-17 Africa Cup of Nations qualification.
-He scored against Somalia and Sudan in the Group Stage.
+He scored against Somalia and Sudan in the group stage.
 He scored against Somalia again in the play-off round but South Sudan ultimately fell on penalties and failed to qualify for the final tournament.
-Laku served as team captain during the competition.
+Lazarus served as team captain during the competition.

-In June 2024, Laku was called up to the senior national team for 2026 FIFA World Cup qualification matches against Togo and Sudan.
+In June 2024, Lazarus was called up to the senior national team for 2026 FIFA World Cup qualification matches against Togo and Sudan.
 He made his senior debut on 21 March 2025 in a qualifier against the DR Congo at age sixteen.